mouadbarras/Real-Time-Wake-Word-Detection/README.md

 ![Waveform and MFCC Visualization](/result_image.png)

 ### Performance:
-- **Accuracy**: The model achieved an accuracy of X% on the test set.
+- **Accuracy**: The model achieved an accuracy of 98% on the test set.
-- **Inference Time**: The TFLite model performs inference in less than X milliseconds per sample on a Raspberry Pi.
+- TFLite Supports a number of environments including Raspberry pi, Android, and IOS...

 ## Contributing
 We welcome contributions to improve this project.
 Feel free to fork the repository, create a branch, and submit pull requests.
 Please ensure that your code follows the existing coding style and includes appropriate tests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Authors
+This project was developed by **Mouad BARRAS** and **Khadija MAATI**.

+If you have any questions or suggestions, feel free to contact us!